 Below are definitions to help you understand this privacy notice:-

-‘Provider’ means any third party company we work with on your behalf that offer financial products or services such as pensions, annuities, life insurance, critical illness cover, income protection, private medical insurance, general insurance, and mortgages.
+‘Provider’ means any third party company we work with on your behalf that offer financial products or services such as pensions, annuities, life insurance, critical illness cover, income protection, private medical insurance and general insurance.

 The Data Controller: